 Some even use this to point out that people that are truly saved can lose their salvation.
-It’s an often used text to prove that.
+It’s an often-used text to prove that.
 However, that simply cannot be true.
-Jesus cleary states, “I never knew you.”
+Jesus clearly states, “I never knew you.”
 That statement excludes Him knowing someone as saved and them walking away from it.
 It cannot happen.

 If you don’t understand… A saved person cannot lose salvation.
 It is testified to right there.